Haunted Hollywood: Where the A-list ghosts hang out

 And so on a mid-October day, a week or so before Halloween, you walk the walk, up and down Hollywood Boulevard.
 By the end of it, you’ll be convinced: It’s haunted, all right.

-According to legend, Howard Hughes, the mogul who bought the Pantages in 1949, and oversaw the then-movie house’s years as a home to the Academy Awards, can still be heard puttering around in the space that served as his office.
+Legend has it that Howard Hughes, the mogul who bought the Pantages in 1949, and oversaw the then movie house’s years as a home to the Academy Awards, can still be heard puttering around in the space that served as his office.

 You called Jacobson to get her take on Hollywood’s prime haunted spots.
 You specifically asked her about the prime public haunted spots, the ones where you don’t need a ticket, the ones where, as in the case of the Chateau Marmont, you don’t need access to Bungalow No. 3, where Belushi died (and where he supposedly still holds court), the ones where, not unlike a ghost, you can flit in and flit out.